javier-lopez/javier.io/blog/en/_posts/2014-02-21-unstressed-object-pronouns-in-spanish.md

 do(direct object) = fish = pescado
 </pre>

-## Exercises: Find the direct object of the following sentences:
+## Exercises: Find the direct object of the following sentences

 > Juan Loves María / Juan ama a María

 > Carlos fixes computers / Carlos arregla computadoras

 > The policeman saw the thieves / El policia vio a los ladrones

 The indirect object in the other hand is whom receives the action of the direct object, and it can be discovered by asking, to whom?, for whom?.